emsifa/evo/README.md

 In Evo, you can access request value by attaching attributes such as `Query`, `Cookie`, `Header`, `Param`, `Body`, etc to your method parameters.
 Then Evo will automatically inject corresponding value to your parameters.
 Evo will also automatically validate and cast the value according to parameter type and definition.

-Before using those attributes, make sure you have use these full class names.
+Before using those attributes, make sure you have import their full class names.

 ```php
 use Emsifa\Evo\Http\Param;